wolumen/ft_printf/README.md

 This project consists of programming a library that contains a simplified version of the printf function.
 Only a limited selection of functions may be used.
 The core element is to learn about variadic arguments.
-All code has to compile with -Wall -Werror -Wextra and to be free of memory leaks.
+The files have to compile with -Wall -Werror -Wextra and to be free of memory leaks.
 The written code must follow certain rules, which are specified in a standard of the school 42.

 ### Allowed functions